Jeffrey-Ruth/financial-kpi-engine/README.md

 ## What I learned

 This was my first project working with SQL joins, aggregate functions, and window function style logic.
-I later simplified some of the logic into Python to make the project easier to understand.
+I later simplified some of the logic in Python to make the project easier to understand.
 It was also my first time integrating an LLM API into a data pipeline, which gave me hands-on experience with using AI while still keeping the results grounded in the underlying data.